Your browser is not supported any more. Download your preferred modern browser and STAY secure!

 Overall, project portfolio management frameworks can provide a number of benefits, including improved alignment with organizational goals, better resource allocation, increased transparency, and improved decision-making.

-Who can benefit more from using Project Portfolio Management frameworks?
+Who can benefit more from using Organizational Portfolio Management frameworks?

 Anyone who is responsible for overseeing and managing a collection of projects can benefit from using project portfolio management frameworks.
 This might include project managers, program managers, portfolio managers, and executives or leaders who are responsible for making decisions about which projects to pursue and how to allocate resources.